AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

         total :math:`E_p` of all species,
         :math:`E_p` of each species,
         total mean energy :math:`E_p / \sum w_i`,
-        mean enregy of each species.
+        mean energy of each species.

     * ``FieldEnergy``
         This type computes the electric and magnetic field energy.